 Unlike traditional text-based PPC ads, call only ads feature your phone number, a business description and a prominent “call now” button.
 They’re formatted to work best on mobile devices and are a great option for businesses who value phone calls over website clicks.
 Call only campaigns can be a great asset to your mobile PPC campaigns — one study by Invoca showed that ads that featured prominent phone numbers had a 250% increase to their average click/call rate.

-Best Practices for Call Only PPC Campaigns that Convert
+Best Practices for Call Only Google Ads Campaigns that Convert

 1. Don’t Rely On Broad Match Keywords